eclipse-kuksa/kuksa.val.services/hvac_service/README.md

 1. environment variable
 1. default value

 For using the HVAC GUI you need to start an instance of the databroker, the HVAC Service and the HVAC GUI.
-THen you will see a little demonstration of how the HVAC service works.
+Then you will see a little demonstration of how the HVAC service works.